chazlarson/Media-Scripts/Plex/README.md

-CAST_DEPTH=20                                # how deep to go into the cast for actor collections TOP_COUNT=10                                 # how many actors to export ACTORS_ONLY=0                                # ignore cast members who are not primarily known as actors
+CAST_DEPTH=20                                # how deep to go into the cast for actor collections TOP_COUNT=10                                 # how many actors to export ACTORS_ONLY=0                                # ignore cast members who are not primarily known as actors TRACK_GENDER=1                               # Pay attention to actor gender [as recorded on TMDB] BUILD_COLLECTIONS=0                          # build yaml for PMM config.yml NUM_COLLECTIONS=20                           # this many actors in PMM yaml MIN_GENDER_NONE = 5                          # include minimum this many "none" gendered actors in the YAML, if possible MIN_GENDER_FEMALE = 5                        # include minimum this many "female" gendered actors in the YAML, if possible MIN_GENDER_MALE = 5                          # include minimum this many "male" gendered actors in the YAML, if possible MIN_GENDER_NB = 5                            # include minimum this many "non-binary" gendered actors in the YAML, if possible
 ```

 ## Scripts: